 How To Find Hidden Cameras & Spy Gear Like a Professional: The Definitive Guide

-This is without a doubt most thorough guide to detecting hidden cameras and covert spy gear that is online.
+This is without a doubt the most thorough guide to detecting hidden cameras and covert spy gear that you will find online.

 The simple strategies that we are going to show you will effectively clear most rooms for hidden cameras and bugs without having to use super expensive countersurveillance gear or an outside company.

-Most of the processes and steps that we are going to show you are adopted from some of our best government agencies, where countersurveillance is of a grave concern to them, so these techniques have been tried and tested by some of our best and brightest and provide a solid foundation when detecting covert spy gear.
+Most of the processes and steps that we are going to show you are adopted from some of our best government agencies, where countersurveillance is of a grave concern to them.
+These techniques have been tried and tested by some of our best and brightest and provide a solid foundation when detecting covert spy gear.

 And the best part about this guide?